mojimuse/Mojicraft/content/pages/index.md

       Digital avatar's can be imagined countless ways.

-      We create your digital persona with art and help represent the character "moji's" you dream of.
+      We help create your avatar with art and digital media and help represent the character "moji's" you dream of.
     actions:
       - label: Contact Us
         url: /pricing